Mobile phone provider reviews

 Vodafone has a number of different pay-monthly deals.

-Standard Bundles are the most affordable pay-monthly option.
+Essential Plans are the most affordable pay-monthly option.
 They offer unlimited texts plus a choice of data (500MB to 1GB) and minutes (500-1,000).
-Red Bundles, meanwhile, offer unlimited UK mobile and landline calls and texts in addition to 1-60GB of 4G data.
+Red Extra bundles, meanwhile, offer unlimited UK mobile and landline calls and texts in addition to 3-60GB of 4G data.

 Red Entertainment Bundles include 4G data allowances (8-80GB) plus access to one of four entertainment packs, with a choice of Amazon Prime Video, Spotify Premium, Sky Sports Mobile TV or Now TV.